CynthiaWeaver-Jeannine/we_love_movies/README.md

 ## Getting Started

-To get a local copy up and running, start with these steps.
+To get a local copy, start with these steps.

 ### Prerequisites
 * npm